 There are only 190 statutory school days in a year, leaving 175 days, including weekends and holidays, which are available for you to use for holidays.

 The Education (Pupil Registration) (England) Regulations 2006 says that parents do not have the right to take their child out of school for a ‘holiday’.
-Whilst we appreciate family circumstances legally Headteachers are only allowed to authorise a leave of absence when an application has been made in advance, and it is felt to be for an exceptional circumstance.
-A family holiday is not deemed an exceptional circumstance.
-Under the guidance.
+Whilst we appreciate that family circumstances differ, Headteachers are legally only allowed to authorise a leave of absence when an application has been made in advance, and it is felt to be for an exceptional circumstance.
+Under the guidance, a family holiday is not deemed an exceptional circumstance.

 Parents/carers should never simply discount the amount of a penalty notice from the cost of a cheaper holiday, because a TPN is classed as a criminal offence and may result in prosecution and a criminal record.

-Before a Special Leave of Absence is authorised the Head will consider the following points :
+Before a Special Leave of Absence is authorised, the Headteacher will consider the following points :